-Larchwood, Iowa — A Larchwood man has died as the result of a crash near Larchwood.
+Spirit Lake, Iowa — A Jackson, Minnesota woman and her son are dead as the result of a crash near Spirit Lake on Saturday.
 Read more

 Van Meter, Iowa — An outdoor Veterans Day service was held this past week at the Iowa Veterans Cemetery where more than six-thousand Iowa veterans are buried.